blitz0p3rations/blitz0p3rations.github.io/about.md

 - Burp Suite Certified Practitioner - Portswigger
 - API Penetration Testing - APIsec University

-My next steps are going to be CRTP -> CRTO.
+My next steps are going to be OSCP -> CRTO.

 My career objective is to reach a level of expertise where I can effectively emulate advanced persistent threats, similar to nation-state actors or well-funded groups.
 Currently, I specialize in web security, conducting in-depth assessments of web applications and external perimeters for tier-one companies and banks.